Comet Tsuchinshan–ATLAS: Orbit

 The position of comet C/2023 A3 in August and September 2024 with the expected apparent magnitudes.
 The comet is located in the constellation Leo between the two stars 55 and 57 Leonis about six degrees south of the ecliptic at the beginning of August and then moves towards the constellation Sextans.
 With increasing apparent brightness, it turns back toward the constellation Leo in the second half of September at maximum southern ecliptic latitude (just under 14 degrees of arc).

 The position of comet C/2023 A3 in October 2024.
 The comet is located in the southernmost tip of the constellation Leo about ten degrees south of the ecliptic and moves in the first half of the month with decreasing apparent brightness across the constellation Virgo.
 It then moves into the western head of the constellation Serpens Caput, and then moves across the constellation Ophiuchus.
 By the end of the month, the comet reaches a northern ecliptic latitude of just over 27 degrees of arc.
 Therefore, in the second half of October the comet should be well visible on the western horizon after sunset.

+Observed changes

+Views of Comet Tsuchinshan–ATLAS before and after its closest approach to Earth.